tolgee/documentation/blog/2022-01-06-tolgee-support-only-postgresql-since-v2.md

 Another important feature we need, is finding similarity of two texts, which we need to implement translation memory ( reusing strings already translated before).
 In H2 database there is no built-in function returning an information about how two string are similar.
-However, in postgres there is a [`pg_trgm`](https://www.postgresql.org/docs/9.6/pgtrgm.html) module with `similarity` method, which is exactly what we need.
+However, in Postgres there is a [`pg_trgm`](https://www.postgresql.org/docs/9.6/pgtrgm.html) module with `similarity` method, which is exactly what we need.

 ## How it's going to work now?
 Since version 2 of the Tolgee Platform, Postgres is embedded in the [`tolgee/tolgee` Docker image](/docs/platform/self_hosting/running_with_docker).
 Tolgee starts Postgre server automatically on its startup.
-So you can still run tolgee with no configuration just by running the single Docker container.
+So you can still run Tolgee with no configuration just by running the single Docker container.

 There is also `DOCKER` mode of [`tolgee-autostart`](/docs/platform/self_hosting/configuration#postgres-autostart),